Medical Information Only. Always consult your healthcare provider before enrolling in any clinical trial.

 What the Registry Record Tells You About NCT04799288

-The ClinicalTrials.gov registry entry for NCT04799288 describes a study currently listed as recruiting.
-It is categorized as Phase 1, which is the standard way researchers label where a study sits along the investigational pathway from early safety work through later efficacy and post-marketing evaluation.
-The registered enrollment target is 24 participants, a figure that helps gauge the scale of data the investigators plan to collect.
-The listed sponsor is National Institute of Neurological Disorders and Stroke (NINDS), which has 339 total studies on file at ClinicalTrials.gov, and sponsors are the parties responsible for study design, oversight, and regulatory filings.
+The ClinicalTrials.gov registry entry for NCT04799288 describes a study currently listed as recruiting, categorized as Phase 1.
+The registered enrollment target is 24 participants, a figure that helps gauge the scale of data the investigators plan to collect, below the 60-participant average among 29,502 other Phase 1 trials with a reported enrollment target (60% lower).
+The listed sponsor is National Institute of Neurological Disorders and Stroke (NINDS), which has 567 total studies on file at ClinicalTrials.gov.

 Frequently Asked Questions